 Windows Time, Event Log, Firewall services fail to start

 Every service, every process in Windows 10 has an account associated with it.
-For Services, it is Local Service account.
+For Services, it is a Local Service account.
 These accounts are used to manage system applications on the OS.
-It may so happen, that the services we mentioned above are being managed by the Local System account instead of Local Service account (NT AUTHORITY\LocalService).
+It may so happen that the services we mentioned above are being managed by the Local System account instead of the Local Service account (NT AUTHORITY\LocalService).

 It fails because the Local System account doesn’t have sufficient permissions to start the service.